Know your prostate

 - The incidence of prostate cancer has shot up by over 220% since the 1990s.

-- Some of the reasons for the increase in the number of prostate cancer cases in the country are changing lifestyles, increased intake of fat in the diet, high body mass index (BMI) and sedentary habits.
+- Some of the reasons for the increase in the number of prostate cancer cases in the country are changing lifestyles, increased intake of fat in the diet, high body mass index (BMI).

 Causes of prostate cancer

 Early prostate cancer usually causes no symptoms.
 Advanced prostate cancers sometimes cause symptoms, such as: